8 Effective Ways to Discipline Children

 Silence is a child discipline method that involves not responding to your child’s requests for attention.
 Parents can implement this strategy by ignoring their children when they misbehave or exhibit bad behaviour.
 This works best if you have set clear expectations and boundaries with them beforehand, so they know what behaviours will lead to being ignored by parents.

 This child discipline technique aims to make the child feel ignored and unimportant until they eventually stop exhibiting the bad behaviour.
-However, it’s important to note that this method can be difficult to maintain over a long period.
+However, it’s important to note that this method can be difficult to maintain over time.
 For effective implementation at home, we recommend trying this child discipline technique for short periods (e.g., 15 minutes) before moving on to other child behaviour management strategies.

 Provide Ultimatums